stepan662/tcgp/README.md

 String is expected to contain grammar terminals.
 White chars are ignored (or used as separators).
-Terminals doesn't have to be separated by white chars, but there can be bad interpretation, if there are multiple ways how to interpret string (e.g. two terminals `a` and `aa`).
+Terminals don't have to be separated by white chars, but there can be bad interpretation, if there are multiple ways how to interpret string (e.g. two terminals `a` and `aa`).